IntersectMBO/cardano-node/doc/reference/cardano-node-cli-reference.md

 The `stake-address` command contains the following sub commands:
 * `key-gen`: creates a single address key pair
 * `build`: builds a stake address
+* `key-hash`: prints the hash of a stake verification key
 * `registration-certificate`: creates a registration certificate
 * `delegation-certificate`: creates a stake address delegation certificate
 * `deregistration-certificate`: creates a de-registration certificate